miyadaiku/miyadaiku-docs/doc/contents/en/guide/themes.rst

 load_package()
 -------------------------

-If there is a `` load_package (site) `` in the theme package, it will be called at startup.
+If there is a ``load_package(site)`` function in the theme package, it will be called at startup.
 If you need to initialize the data within the theme, do it here.

 .. code-block:: python